nhscc/problem-statements/2020/airports/bdpa-airports-part-1.md

 > See also: [API documentation](https://hsccdfbb7244.docs.apiary.io)

-With many airports in a tough spot financially these days, BDPA Airports, Inc. wishes to capitalize on the moment and expand their network of airport franchises into various cities.
+With many airports in a tough spot financially, BDPA Airports, Inc. wishes to capitalize on the moment and expand their network of airport franchises into various cities.
 Your team has been contracted by BDPA Airports, Inc to build a secure web portal for clients to view and book flights arriving and departing from your local BDPA airport.

 <details><summary>Summary of requirements</summary>